-The REIT is the lessee for one land lease and one office lease, which are in the scope of IFRS 16 - Leases ("IFRS 16") and, as at January 1, 2019, the REIT recognized right-of-use assets and lease liabilities of \$7,694.
-For all leases for which the REIT is a lessee of investment properties, the right-of-use assets have been measured at fair value with no straight line depreciation and classified as investment property at the date of initial application on January 1, 2019.
+The REIT is the lessee for one land lease and one office lease, which are in the scope of IFRS 16 - Leases ("IFRS 16").For all leases for which the REIT is a lessee of investment properties, the right-of-use assets have been measured at fair value with no straight line depreciation and classified as investment property at the date of initial application on January 1, 2019.
 The office lease right-of-use asset is recognized in accounts receivable and other assets.
 The depreciation charge is presented in the general and administrative expense.
 Amortization is recorded on a straight line basis over the term of the lease.
-Lease liabilities were discounted at the REIT's incremental borrowing rate as at January 1, 2019.